Pep Guardiola

 Guardiola on the pitch (2000)

 Those three years at Barça proved challenging for Pep.
-He often disagreed with the methods of coach Louis van Gaal, though he endeavored to avoid public confrontations.
-Additionally, lingering injuries took their toll: surgeries forced Guardiola to miss the 1998 World Cup with the national team and part of the 1999/00 season.
+He often clashed with coach Louis van Gaal's methods, though he tried to keep things private.
+On top of that, persistent injuries took their toll: surgeries forced Guardiola to miss the 1998 World Cup with the national team and part of the 1999/00 season.
 In the 2000/01 season, Barcelona settled for fourth place in the league.

 In April 2001, Pep announced his departure from the club.
 Over 12 seasons, he clinched 16 trophies with the team.
 Additionally, during those years, he made 47 appearances for the national team and scored 5 goals.